 Pharma skills are in big demand

 To begin with, team effort is an integral part of pharmaceutics.
-It is not only about the knowledge but how to apply it, and your teammates cannot be a better support.
+It is not only about the knowledge but how to apply it, and in this regard your teammates cannot be better support.
 It is well-known that “the truth sprouts from discussion”, so who else would you talk to but your co-workers?!
 Besides, no one will ever feel alone and the “all for one” motto just inspires you to try to always go beyond what you feel are your abilities.

 Great career potential

 Furthermore, pharmaceutics offers an extensive range of future specialisations and career-growth opportunities.
 It is possible to work in (amongst others) the primary and secondary manufacturing processes, quality control, quality assurance and product development processes.
 Just imagine being a part of the team that develops a life-changing drug or medicine that can cure an untreatable illness, or even boost the immune system so that it becomes resistant to any pathogens!
 These things aren’t dreams; they’re puzzles to be solved!

 The career pathway in the pharmaceutical industry can be narrow, such as specialising on medicines just for cancer treatment, or as wide as opening a whole laboratory or even a company that will focus only on cancer!
 It is always up to a person to decide what to do with the knowledge and experience they acquire.